8 ways to cure scabies

 Sulfur lotion (or ointment) has been used for thousands of years to treat scabies.
 It relieves itching while it kills scabies.

 I made mine by mixing concentrated Nu-Stock sulfur ointment with baby lotion.
-Buy Nu-Stock Ointment in 12-Ounce tubes for around $15 at Amazon (or in a six pack for $11 a tube).
+NuStock Ointment in 12-ounce tubes goes for around $15-17 online.
 They call it an "ointment" but it feels just like skin lotion (it is not greasy).
-It mixes really well with baby lotion ($4 for 27 oz at Wal-Mart!) to make whatever percent ointment you want.
+It mixes really well with baby lotion ($3 for 27 oz at Wal-Mart!) to make whatever percent ointment you want.

 If you are hyper-sensitive to sulfur smells, move along.
-For those who want to try a a more "natural" sulfur treatment, this is what 87% of Amazon reviewers say worked to rapidly cure their pets' parasite problems.
+Personally I like a mild smell of sulfur, like from fireworks.
+So for those who want a more "natural" sulfur treatment, this is what 84%% of Amazon reviewers say worked to rapidly cure their pets' parasite problems.
 If you read the reviews, you'll see I'm not the only one to use it to treat scabies on humans.

 Nu-Stock is 73% sulfur, 25% mineral oil, 2% pine oil, so don't use it straight out of the tube.
 10% is strong enough to cure scabies, and I found it very gentle and soothing.

-If you prefer a pre-mixed sulfur lotion/ointment, look at the bottom of this page for a couple suggestions.
+If you prefer a pre-mixed sulfur lotion/ointment, look at the bottom of this page for a few great product suggestions.

-Here is the MSDS (ingredients and safety sheet) for Nu-Stock (click to download and read).
+Here is the MSDS (ingredient and safety sheet) for NuStock lotion

 To make 5% lotion (for babies under 2 months old)